ngntrgduc/movies-manager/README.md

-## Movies manager
+## Movie manager
-A simple movies manager built with Streamlit.
+A simple movie manager built with Streamlit.

 Story: I originally tracked my movie-watching journey in Notion (web).
 But adding new movies in Notion was painful, and once I had more than 100 movies, it became laggy 🙂.
-So I built this movies manager as a more convenient way to manage my movie collection.
+So I built this movie manager as a more convenient way to manage my movie collection.

 ## Tech stack
 - UI: Streamlit